openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

 This problem-level setting overrides the course-level **Show Reset Button for Problems** advanced setting.

-.. _Timer Between Attempts:
+.. _Time Between Attempts:

 =======================
-Timer Between Attempts
+Time Between Attempts
 =======================

 This setting can be found on the collapsible settings to the right of the